Yougin/Simplified-udf/README.md

  Some other cool tricks are being used in this example, such as a composable adapter, dagger 2 (not a pro - still running on Dagger 1), inline classes (to fight with primitives obsession), typealiases for better readability, `Arrow` library for an excellent `Option` implementation and much more.

+ P.S.
+I did this project as a code challenge exercise for a cool company, so I had to use my stage name for commits so that they don't know who's code they are reviewing.
+Noble people! :)